Leprosy - Types, Symptoms, Causes, and Treatment

 What Is Armadillo Leprosy?

-In the southern United States, armadillos carry the bacteria that causes leprosy.
+In the southern United States, armadillos carry the bacteria that cause leprosy.
 There are many chances for the occurrence of armadillo leprosy.
-However, the risk of armadillo leprosy is low, and there are fewer chances for people to get infected.
+However, the risk of armadillo leprosy is low, and people are less likely to become infected.
 If the people decide to have the meat, it should be undercooked.
-Through cooking, the armadillo, which carries the bacteria, will destroy the bacteria.
+Through cooking, the armadillo will destroy the bacteria it carries.

 What Are the Complications of Leprosy?